 20. Then his parents answered them and said, “We know that this is our son and that he was born blind,

-22. (His parents said these things because they were afraid of the Jews, for the Jews had already agreed that if anyone confessed him to be the Messiah, he should be expelled from the synagogue.
+22. (His parents said these things because they were afraid of the Jews, for the Jews had already agreed that if anyone confessed him to be the Messiah, he should be put out of the synagogue.

 24. Then they summoned for the second time the man who used to be blind and said to him, “Give glory to God!
 We know that this man is a sinner.”

 25. Then he answered and said, “Whether he’s a sinner, I don’t know.
 One thing I do know.
-I was blind, and I now see.”
+I was blind, but now I see.”

 26. They said to him again, “What did he do to you?
 How did he open your eyes?”